-A moving target: Refocusing risk and resiliency amidst continued uncertainty has been saved A moving target: Refocusing risk and resiliency amidst continued uncertainty
+A moving target: Refocusing risk and resiliency amidst continued uncertainty

-The impact of COVID-19 on financial institutions, the economy, and ways of working has had broad implications for risk management.
-But how have the industry’s risk management functions responded and where do they go from here?
+The impact of COVID-19 on financial institutions, the economic downturn, and changes to working practices have had broad implications for risk management.
+How has risk management responded and where does it go from here?

-In 2020, as the world grappled with the COVID-19 health crisis, financial institutions’ risk management faced challenges of a scale and scope that has never been seen before.
-The measures taken by governments, businesses, and consumers to hold back the spread of the novel coronavirus triggered a sharp economic downturn and far-reaching social impacts.
+In 2020, risk management at financial institutions faced challenges of a scale and scope not seen before as the world responded to a global health crisis caused by COVID-19.
+The measures taken by governments, businesses, and consumers to restrain the spread of the novel coronavirus triggered a sharp economic downturn and far-reaching social impacts.

-COVID-19 has also had a direct financial impact on financial institutions.
+COVID-19 has also had direct financial impacts on financial institutions.
 The economic contraction significantly increased credit risk from both retail and commercial customers, and many institutions responded by tightening credit standards.
-There also may be a greater risk of fraud resulting from the misuse of customer data, invoicing for work not completed, or collusion with disreputable third-parties.
+In addition, there may be greater potential for fraud such as from misuse of customer data, invoicing for work not completed, or collusion with disreputable third parties.